How is Zeffy free?

 Form 990-N (e-Postcard) is for organizations with gross receipts of $50,000 or less.
 This short online form requires basic information like your nonprofit's name, address, EIN, tax year, principal officer details, website URL, and confirmation of receipts under $50,000.

-While it's the simplest version, eligible organizations can opt to file a full return for more comprehensive reporting.
+While it's the simplest version, eligible organizations can opt to file a complete return for more comprehensive reporting.

 2. Form 990-EZ

 Form 990-EZ is for organizations with gross receipts under $200,000 and total assets below $500,000.
-This four-page form is a condensed version of the full Form 990, requiring more detailed information than Form 990-N.
+This four-page form is a condensed version of Form 990, requiring more detailed information than Form 990-N.

 It includes balance sheet data, program accomplishments, and itemized grant information.
-Eligible organizations can also opt to file the standard Form 990 if they prefer.
+If eligible organizations prefer, they can also file the standard Form 990.

 3. Full-Form 990

-Form 990 is the standard version for larger nonprofits with gross receipts of $200,000 or more or total assets of $500,000 or more.
+Form 990 is the standard version for larger nonprofits with gross receipts of $200,000 or more or total assets of $500,000.
 This comprehensive 12-page form requires detailed organizational information, including your mission, financial records, and annual accomplishments.

 4. Form 990-PF

 Form 990-PF is specifically for private foundations, regardless of their financial status.
-This 13-page form requires detailed reporting on the foundation's private assets, trustees, officers, grants awarded, and other financial activities.
+This 13-page form requires detailed reporting on the foundation's private assets, trustees, officers, grants awarded, and other economic activities.

 5. Form 990-T